Bdavis923/project/README.md

   all these url paths follow the host url (localhost:8888)

     /size?msg=Whatever message you want

     /concate?msg1=A Message&msg2= another message

     /perimeter?width=12.00&length=20.22

-    /books //returns the array of current books, since no db this is blank every time you start the app /books?title=sometitle&year= 11111 //even though this is constructed like the other this is would actually do db work if
+    /books //returns the array of current books, since no db this is blank every time you start the app

+    /books?title=sometitle&year= 11111 //even though this is constructed like the other this is would actually do db work if
-                                       // the db was currently configed proprly /books //would then contain the book you entered if it was a valid book
+                                       // the db was currently configed properly

+    /books //would then contain the book you entered if it was a valid book

     There a couple listed that I have not gone over- look through the current code and see if you can figure them out :)

     To make it easier if you have trouble constructing the url properly consider getting a app like Postman          https://www.getpostman.com/.
 It makes building the requests easy.